jiaxiang-cheng/jiaxiang-cheng/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on machine learning application, computer vision, reliability engineering.
+- 🔭 I’m currently working on industrial informatics, machine learning application, computer vision, reliability engineering.
 - 🌱 I’m currently learning renewal process, smart manufacturing, survival analysis, bioinformatics.
 - 👯 I’m looking to collaborate on machine learning application with practical cases.
 - ✨ btw, I'm also an amateur music maker, singer, and photographer.